cncf/foundation/blog-guidelines.md

 * When showing upstreaming of a patch fixing an issue for others, link back to the Github issue, so readers can follow along.
 * Critical commentary or broad issues must be approached with sensitivity, professionalism, and tact in a way that is beneficial and positive for the community.

-Your post must be your content, but can be published elsewhere with to republish.
+Your post must be your content, but can be published elsewhere with a right to republish.
 All content should have an author and be published Creative Commons with Attribution.

 ## Promotion ##